 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (7 vs 3 flaps/sec) to capture the decisive moment.

 - More compact: Is smaller (117x62mm vs 129x101mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 178g or 37 percent) and is thus easier to take along.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More heavily discounted: Has been around for much longer (launched in May 2010).

 If the count of individual advantages (bullet points above) is taken as a guide, the 2000D emerges as the winner of the contest (9 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 2000D and the NEX-3 in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 2000D and the NEX-3 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 2000D vs Sony NEX-3